shilgam/blog/README.md

         $ docker-compose up

 1. Rebuild the application:
-   1. If you make changes to the Gemfile or the Compose file:
+   - If you make changes to the Gemfile or the Compose file:

           $ docker-compose up --build

-   1.  full rebuild requires a re-run of
+   -  full rebuild requires a re-run of

           $ docker-compose run web bundle install

       to sync changes in the `Gemfile.lock` to the host, followed by `docker-compose up --build`.

-### Run the test suite:
+### Run the test suite

-        $ docker run -it --rm blog "rake test"
+        # unit tests:
+        $ docker-compose exec web rake test

+        # run browser tests
+        $ docker-compose exec web rspec spec